kmkolasinski/fast-ivf/README.md

 * To install package run `pip install .`
 * You may need to install tensorflow>=2.13, see `CompressedFastIVF` for details
 * code tested with python==3.11
-* see notebook [test-index](notebooks/test-index.ipynb) for usage examples
+* see notebook [test-index](notebooks/test-index.ipynb) for Index usage examples
+* see notebook [test-kmeans](notebooks/test-kmeans.ipynb) for K-means usage examples

 ## Features / limitations

-* this is an experimental code which heavily relies on numba and numpy
+* This is an experimental code which heavily relies on numba and numpy and may contain bugs
 * IVF centroids are estimated with custom mini batch kmeans implementation
   * `MiniBatchKMeans` is used to estimate centroids of standard Inverted Index
   * `SubspaceMiniBatchKMeans` is used to estimate centroids of Product Quantization Index